eastonesung/OGSE_ExchangeModel/README.md

 ## Citation

+If you use this code, please cite the paper above (Sung et al., “Complementary Sensitivity of Fixed-Time and Fixed-Oscillation Regimes to Exchange and Structural Disorder in the Human Brain Revealed Using Oscillating-Gradient Diffusion MRI With Ultra-Strong Gradients,” Magnetic Resonance in Medicine95, no. 6 (2026): 3429–3444, https://doi.org/10.1002/mrm.70300.)
-If you use this code, please cite the paper above, and please also cite **gacelle** per the instructions in its [repository](https://github.com/kschan0214/gacelle#terms-of-use), since the fitting routines here depend on it.
+, and please also cite **gacelle** per the instructions in its [repository](https://github.com/kschan0214/gacelle#terms-of-use), since the fitting routines here depend on it.